-- ▶ Synchronize your displays using frame sync or genlock technology. - ▶ View a graphical representation of the displays and graphics cards installed on your system. - ▶ Manage serial digital interface (SDI) output (requires NVIDIA Quadro SDI solution.) - ▶ Configure SLI Mosaic mode to combine multiple displays into a larger virtual canvass. - ► Configure ECC control on supported GPUs. - ▶ Overlap the edges of adjacent displays.
-Display edge blending is no longer available.
+- Synchronize your displays using frame sync or genlock technology. - ▶ View a graphical representation of the displays and graphics cards installed on your system. - Configure Mosaic mode to combine multiple displays into a larger virtual canvass. - Configure ECC control on supported GPUs. - Overlap the edges of adjacent displays. - Display edge blending is no longer available.